aslom/sample-knative-composition/config/README.md

 # Sample Knative composition of analytiics for workflow events

-## Overview

-This sample demonstrates how to compose anltics for events coming from simple loan workflow.
-The workflow had four
-activities:
-* Receive
-* Evaluate
-* Gather (optional activity to investigate loan)
-* Decide

-## Reqirements

-Knative Serving and Eventing verison 1.13
-TODO link to install

-Elastic Search and Kibana Open Distor version
-TODO link to docker-compose and/or k8s install

-## Deployment steps

 Example analytics is aggreagting events to determine how long activities take and generats alert if workflow takes longer than 10 days from Receive.